What does DDP and DDU mean?

 Here are those acronyms defined:

-DDP stands for “delivery duty paid.
+DDP stands for “delivered duty paid.
 This means you, the merchant, will pay all customs, duties and associated fees on the shipment.
 Generally the shipping carrier you’ve contracted with handles the heavy lifting on customs and duties and bills you the total.

-DDU stands for “delivery duty unpaid.”
+DDU stands for “delivered duty unpaid.”
 This means that your buyer is responsible for paying any customs and duties fees associated with the purchase.
 Your buyer will be contacted by a customs broker and will be required to pay duties before receiving the shipment.
 DDU is also sometimes referred to as DAP (Duties at Place).

 What do DDP and DDU have to do with my eCommerce business?

 When shipping cross-border, many countries will impose a duty or tax on your shipment.
 Whether a duty or tax is required depends on factors like the declared value of the shipment, the purpose of the shipment and origin and destination of the shipment.